Deepmalya2506/novana-career-navigator-ai/README.md

 🌌 NOVANA – Your AI-powered Career Pilot 🚀
 Disappear from the Crowd | Evolve in Silence | Rise with Radiance https://novana-career-navigator-ai.lovable.app/
+[Visit and enjoy navigating what we did as a Beginner.But several features along with the Backend is still under development]

 NOVANA is more than just a dashboard—it's your personal AI co-pilot on the journey of academic brilliance and career transcendence.
 Built for ambitious dreamers, NOVANA blends tech, strategy, and soul into a seamless futuristic experience.